 The FFA recently filed Unfair Labor Practice charges with the Michigan Employment Relations Commission against the university.
 The charges detail the university’s refusal to bargain in good faith, as well as bullying and intimidation tactics the university has engaged in.

-Specifically, college administrators directed employees to conduct video surveillance of faculty members to identify those participating in informational picketing in the days leading up to a strike vote held last Saturday.
+Specifically, college administrators directed employees to conduct video surveillance of faculty members to identify those participating in informational picketing in the days leading up to a strike vote held in the end of August.